miidlaj/portfolio/content/projects/NetflixClone.md

 showInProjects: true
 ---

-Developed an Netflix clone application using ReactJs and TMDB api allowing users to browse films based on different categories.
+Developed a Netflix clone application using ReactJs and TMDB api allowing users to browse films based on different categories.
 User can also watch trailers of movies.